metrorailings/OwlBlog/content/posts/super-bowl-lvi-pass-rush-analysis.md

 ### Bengals @ Packers

-Hurries - 1
+Hurries - 4
 Hits - 1
-Tackles for Loss - 0
+Tackles for No Gain - 2
 Bats - 0

-Sam Hubbard hurried up the quarterback once.